Common Questions

 Will the CPT work on a boat with a slanted wheel and geared steering system?

 Yes.
-Because the CPT utilizes a powerful motor and uses the mechanical advantage of the boat’s steering system, it can steer boats with steering systems from two to six turns lock to lock.
-It will work with worm geared or rack & pinion steering systems as long as they are working properly—no loose linkages, etc. On slanted wheels, the CPT drive unit is usually mounted on the sole or sidewall by using an optional L-bracket.
+Because the CPT utilizes a powerful motor and uses the mechanical advantage of the boat’s steering system, it can steer boats with steering systems from two to eight turns lock to lock.
+It will work with worm geared or rack & pinion steering systems as long as they are working properly—no loose linkages, etc. On slanted wheels, the CPT drive box is usually mounted on the sole or sidewall by using an optional L-bracket.

 Can the CPT be used on a boat steered by a tiller?